dxps/fullstack-rust-axum-dioxus-rwa/backend/readme.md

 ## Use

-For a quick heath check, access `http://localhost:8080/api/healthcheck`.
+For a quick health check, access `http://localhost:8080/api/healthcheck`.

 _more-to-come_